mdemon44/Password-Email-Generator/README.md

-# 🛡️ EMONSEC Security Tools Suite
+# 🛡️ PASSWORD & E-MAIL GENERATOR

 A powerful and user-friendly command-line tool for generating secure passwords and professional email addresses.
 Built with Python, this tool offers multiple security levels and customization options for all your security needs.